Looking for your next weekend away to a warm climate? Then Miami, Florida, should be on your upcoming destination list!

 - and any other beach accessories (towel, reef-safe sunscreen, sunglasses and sun hat, etc.)

-If you find yourself on someone’s boat during your trip, then these same essentials will likely be needed and can be selected in a fancier or more casual manner as your exact plans suggest.
+Going boating during your trip?
+Then these same essentials will likely be needed and can be selected in a fancier or more casual manner as your exact plans suggest.

-Your two-piece swimsuit will not take up much room in your suitcase, allowing you to still pack light.
+Your two-piece swimsuit will not occupy much room in your suitcase, allowing you to pack light still.
 So bring a few different options for the beach, pool, or other water activity.

 Casual Attire